Conflux-Chain/go-conflux-sdk/docs/transactions/gas_and_storage.md

 > transaction can be in an Conflux block which restricts this value
 > typically to less then 30,000,000.

-These parameters taken together dictate the maximum amount of Ether you are willing to spend on transaction costs. i.e. you can spend no more then gas price \* gas limit.
+These parameters taken together dictate the maximum amount of CFX you are willing to spend on transaction costs. i.e. you can spend no more then gas price \* gas limit.
 The gas price can also affect how quickly a transaction takes place depending on what other transactions are available with a more profitable gas price for miners.

 You may need to adjust these parameters to ensure that transactions take place in a timely manner.